 What Every Successful College Essay Has in Common

-The Common Application does its best to help alleviate the stressors associated with the autonomy of this assignment by offering applicants an option of five different topics to write about, each of which are meant to inspire the author to share an essential characteristic about his or herself that helps define them.
-Even with such creative guidelines in place, however, many applicants still struggle to understand what subject matter they should be tackling and stylistic choices they should be making in their respective essays because there are few (if any) clear indicators as to what Admissions Officers are looking for in any given year.
+The Common Application does its best to alleviate the stressors associated with the creative autonomy of this assignment by offering applicants an option of seven different topics to choose from.
+Even with such flexible guidelines in place, many applicants find it difficult to know what subject matter they should be tackling and stylistic choices they should be making in their respective essays because there are few (if any) clear indicators as to what Admissions Officers are looking for in any given year.

-The truth of the matter is that there are no right or wrong answers to any of these questions.
-The only universal truth I’ve discovered throughout my experiences editing personal statements is that every successful essay possesses one inimitable trait: an authentic narrative voice.
-For example, one student may flounder when articulating events of serious consequence, but may be an exceedingly compelling writer when interspersing comedic flourishes into an otherwise banal story.
+The truth of the matter is there are no right or wrong answers to any of these questions.
+The only universal truth I’ve learned throughout my experiences editing many different college essays is that every successful Personal Statement possesses one, inimitable trait: an authentic narrative voice.
 Therefore, I encourage those embarking on this difficult assignment to try writing about a topic of genuine interest to them (rather than a topic they believe would be of interest to colleges).
-Adopting this approach will help an applicant discover their all-important narrative voice and enable them to write with an infectious authenticity that colleges can’t help but be intrigued by.
+Adopting this approach will help an applicant discover their all-important narrative voice and enable them to write with an infectious authenticity that is sure to stand out to admissions officers.